Plum Creek Parkway

 Timeline and phasing

-Construction on the roundabout and phase one of the widening – between Gilbert Street and Eaton Circle – would occur in 2019 as part of the Town’s annual Pavement Maintenance Program.
-The second phase of construction is tentatively set for 2022, depending on available funding.
+Construction on the roundabout and phase one of the widening – between Gilbert Street and Eaton Circle – is anticipated to begin in fall/winter 2019, starting first with underground utility work.
+Construction in the roadway itself would begin in spring/summer 2020, following completion of the utility work, and is anticipated to wrap up by the end of that year.
+The second phase of construction (widening of Plum Creek from Eaton Street to North Ridge Road) is tentatively set for 2021, depending on prioritization of available funding.

 Design for this project is budgeted at $480,515 and is funded by the Town’s Transportation Capital Fund, which includes growth-related revenues from impact fees and building use tax.